Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects that may impact the area.
-Notable projects include Murwillumbah Depot, Animal Pound and Rehoming Centre, Quarry Business Park, and Murwillumbah Schools Upgrades.
-The following list details those most relevant.
+AreaSearch has identified 24 projects that could impact the area.
+Notable projects include Murwillumbah Depot, Quarry Business Park, Animal Pound and Rehoming Centre, and Hundred Hills Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.